Accessory Exercises for Squats – Introduction

 Fixing your weaknesses means you’ll be able to squat harder, with better form and heavier weights (not that you have to), and, most importantly, with less risk of injury.

-Not only will your squat performance improve, so too will your general fitness, strength, and muscle size.
+Not only will your squat performance improve, but so too will your general fitness, strength, and muscle size.

-The Top 10 Squat Accessory Exercises
+The 10 Best Squat Accessory Exercises

 Here are the ten best exercises for a better, bigger squat: